ultravioletrs/cube-docs/docs/architecture.md

 It is responsible for:

 - Verifying JWT tokens using the SuperMQ Auth Service
 - Checking user permissions and domain membership
 - Routing requests to the correct backend based on domain configuration
 - Enforcing that all inference requests are executed **inside a Trusted Execution Environment**
 - Normalizing requests to an OpenAI-compatible API shape

 This component ensures that **no user ever interacts directly with Ollama or vLLM**, and that all inference happens under strict security controls.

 ---

+## 3. Guardrails Service

+The **Guardrails Service** provides AI safety controls for all LLM interactions.

+### What Guardrails Protect Against

+- **Jailbreak Attempts:** Blocks prompts trying to bypass safety filters
+- **Prompt Injection:** Prevents manipulation of model behavior
+- **Toxic Content:** Filters abusive language and hate speech
+- **PII Exposure:** Detects and redacts sensitive personal information
+- **Harmful Content:** Blocks requests for illegal or dangerous information

+### Key Features

+- **Input Validation:** Filters malicious prompts before they reach the LLM
+- **Output Sanitization:** Validates and cleans LLM responses
+- **PII Detection:** Uses Microsoft Presidio for sensitive data detection
+- **Hot-Reload:** Update safety rules without service restarts
+- **Version Control:** Immutable configuration snapshots with rollback support

+### How It Works

+The Guardrails Service sits between the Cube Proxy and LLM backends:

+1. Requests pass through **input rails** for validation
+2. Clean requests are forwarded to the LLM
+3. Responses pass through **output rails** for sanitization
+4. Safe responses are returned to the client

+This ensures all AI interactions comply with safety policies and organizational guidelines.

+For more details on configuration and architecture, see the [Guardrails Developer Guide](developer-guide/guardrails.md).

+---

-## 3. LLM Backends (Ollama & vLLM)
+## 4. LLM Backends (Ollama & vLLM)

 Cube AI supports two interchangeable inference engines.

 ### ✔ Ollama

 - Lightweight, local-friendly model runner
 - Ideal for development or smaller environments
 - Fast model switching and easy model packaging

 ### ✔ vLLM

 - High-performance CUDA-accelerated inference
 - Continuous batching for high throughput
 - Supports larger models and production workloads

 The backend used depends on the domain configuration and available hardware.

 ---

-## 4. Trusted Execution Environment (TEE)
+## 5. Trusted Execution Environment (TEE)

 The TEE is the foundation of Cube AI security.